“Don’t walk so fast. Take your time and enjoy the life around you.” Eneizar smirked before he continued. “You won’t see anything so lively in Hell.”

 “She’s not very friendly.
 She gives this thug feeling,” Zoe continued, flinching when the lady narrowed her eyes at her.

 Ezekiel crossed his arms in front of his chest and turned expectantly to Rowan.
-The former thug raised an eyebrow.
+The former thug raised an eyebrow, confused what the shorter boy wanted.

 “Why don’t you try?
 It takes one to know one, right?”